rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 <dd>The "nonce" field MUST be used by Clients to detect/prevent CSRF, replay and other attacks and Clients MUST verify that the nonce Claim Value is equal to the value of the nonce parameter sent in the Authentication Request.</dd>

 <dt>acr</dt>
-<dd>Client**s** MUST validate the authentication context class reference, if present, satisfies the minimum required before authorizing access to any resource or performing any operation on behalf of the identified subject.</dd>
+<dd>Client<b>s</b> MUST validate the authentication context class reference, if present, satisfies the minimum required before authorizing access to any resource or performing any operation on behalf of the identified subject.</dd>

 </dl>